ethereum/eth-wiki/ethash.md

 **This spec is REVISION 23.
 Whenever you substantively (ie. not clarifications) update the algorithm, please update the revision number in this sentence.
 Also, in all implementations please include a spec revision number**

 Ethash is the planned PoW algorithm for Ethereum 1.0.
 It is the latest version of Dagger-Hashimoto, although it can no longer appropriately be called that since many of the original features of both algorithms have been drastically changed in the last month of research and development.
-See [https://github.com/ethereum/wiki/blob/master/Dagger-Hashimoto.md](https://github.com/ethereum/wiki/blob/master/Dagger-Hashimoto.md) for the original version.
+[Read the original version](./glossary/dagger-hashimoto.md).

 The general route that the algorithm takes is as follows: